FAQ

 How do planning start and end dates affect onboarding math?

-The start and end dates define the budget window.
-For example, a twice-monthly schedule starting near the end of April can include the end-of-April paycheck plus matching May paychecks if they fall before the end date.
+The start and end dates define the forecast window.
+For example, a twice-monthly source starting near the end of April can include the end-of-April deposit plus matching May payouts if they fall before the end date.

-How many paychecks should I enter in onboarding?
+How many income sources should I enter in onboarding?

-Enter the next actual paycheck or deposit for the selected schedule.
-Steady Path repeats that source through the planning window instead of asking you to manually add every repeated paycheck.
+Enter the next actual gig payout, paycheck, or deposit for the selected schedule.
+Steady Path repeats that source through the planning window instead of asking you to manually add every repeated payout.

 Can I edit onboarding information later?

 Yes.
 Use Settings to update profile details, currency, money on hand, and planning dates.
-Use Paychecks and Bills to edit income sources or expenses after setup.
+Use Income and Bills to edit money coming in or expenses after setup.

 What if I made a mistake during onboarding?

 You can go back inside the wizard before finishing.
-After setup, edit the specific record from Settings, Paychecks, or Bills, then recalculate the plan if the dashboard still looks stale.
+After setup, edit the specific record from Settings, Income, or Bills, then recalculate the plan if the dashboard still looks stale.

-Open Paychecks and choose Add paycheck.
-Enter the name, net amount, frequency, paycheck rule, next pay date, weekend rule, and optional notes, then save.
+Open Income and choose Add income.
+Use the name field for the app, client, employer, or income label, enter the expected net amount, frequency, next payout or pay date, weekend rule, and optional notes, then save.

-Open Paychecks, find the saved paycheck template, and choose Edit.
-Update the amount, schedule, next pay date, variable income settings, or active status, then save changes.
+Open Income, find the saved income template, and choose Edit.
+Update the amount, schedule, next payout date, variable income settings, or active status, then save changes.

-Next pay date is the next actual deposit date for that income source.
-Steady Path uses it as the anchor for recurring paychecks and generates future occurrences from there.
+Next pay date is the next actual deposit or payout date for that income source.
+For gig apps, use the date you expect the money to reach your account.
+Steady Path uses it as the anchor for future occurrences.

 How do semi-monthly paychecks work?